top-gun/Tesla-PV-charging/README.md

 Then you want Home-Assistant as a house automation system.
 It is the foundation for what we do here.
 Home-Assistant has plenty of integrations into the typical house stuff like wall plugs, heating valves and so on.
 There are integrations for all the common PV brands through a community-managed integration appstore called HACS.
 You can run Home-Assistant on a Raspberry Pi or similar small computers.
 The company behind Home-Assistant does also sell ready-to-use systems with their own hardware.
 If you can find or have a Raspberry Pi at hand, it's cheaper and just fine.

-ESP32 for BLE-control: Since 2025, Tesla charges for the use of their API.
+ESP32 for BLE-control: An inexpensive (5-8 Euro) device to avoid the cloud charges from Tesla.
+Since 2025, Tesla charges for the use of their cloud API.
 Commands are especially expensive, and since PV output varies wildly with every cloud on the sky, we send a lot of commands.
 Therefore, I switched to Bluetooth (BLE)-control of the car.
 What you need is a cheap mini-computer "ESP32" which is available on Amazon or Ali Express for about 5 Euro/USD.
-The simplest ones are called "NodeMCU Devkit-C" and are absolutely adequate for the job.
+The simplest ones are called "NodeMCU Devkit-C" and are adequate for the job.
 I recommend to buy from Amazon as it's faster, but you can save a bit ordering from AliExpress.
 I recommend these: https://www.amazon.de/diymore-NodeMCU-Nodemcu-Development-Bluetooth/dp/B0C6QHLGJG .
 If you find one without the soldered pins it's actually more practical because you only plug in a USB-C power cable.
 These have a modified processor.
 Some are labelled as ESP32-C3.
 You can use them, it needs just a few extra lines in the configuration later on in this document.
 Each ESP32 gets paired to one vehicle.
 If you own two Teslas, get two ESP32-dongles.
 They are usually sold in packs of two or three anyway.

 ## Steps: